We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 NB!
 Ordering a bike online for a kid is much easier than for grown-ups.

 Feeling more confident?

-So if you don’t know what size bike you need, here are the answers!
+So if you have questions about kids’ bike sizes, here are the answers!

 Level: Simple (Not so accurate)